vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 {% endraw %}
 ```

-I set the `tap_action`, when I click on the card I navigate direct to the Mealie integration iframe.
+I use the `tap_action`, when I click on the card I navigate direct to the Mealie integration iframe.

 ---
 ### Meal planning for this week as a list

-It's possible to show the complete meal planning for the whole week as a list on your dashboard!
+It's possible to show the complete meal planning for the rest of the week as a list on your dashboard!

 <img src="images_mealie/mealie1_ha_weekmenu.png" alt="Result" width="400px">

 #### Store meal planning data as a sensors

-First create a scraper sensor in configuration.yaml.
+First create a scraper sensor in `configuration.yaml`.

-It will get the meal planning ordered by date and start with the meal for today.
+It will get the meal planning ordered by date and start with the meal for today.\
-Then it creates for the next 7 days, for each day two sensors, one with the name of the meal and the other one with the corresponding date (in the format YYYY-MM-DD).
+Then it creates for the upcoming 7 days, for each day two sensors, one with the name of the meal and the other one with the corresponding date (in the format YYYY-MM-DD).

+Every day each meal moves one place up.
+At the end of the week, only the first sensor contains a value.

+The update interval is set here to one hour, if you reorder the meals in Mealie it will reflect within this hour on your dashboard also.

 <img src="images_mealie/mealie_sensors_per_day.png" alt="2 sensors per day" width="400px">